The Piddingtons: Secrecy of the Act

 The methods behind the Piddingtons' act were a closely guarded secret, unknown even to the producers at the BBC.
 Following Sydney's death in 1991, Lesley is said to have told her grandson, "Even if I wanted to tell you how it was done, I don't think I would be able".

 To this day, The Piddingtons are considered to be one of the greatest two-person telepathy acts of all time.
 Magicians have speculated that they may have utilized codes, confederates or mechanical aids.

 The controls for their experiments have been criticized.
 Regarding their experiment that took place in the Tower of London, Lesley had produced a sentence that had been written on a blackboard in the BBC studio.
 However, the sentence had already been read on the radio to listeners.
 Psychologist Robert H. Thouless noted that "no examination of Mrs Piddington's clothes or hair seems to have been made to ensure that she had not a wireless receiving set concealed on her person."

 In 2015, Martin Hart published a book which claimed to have finally revealed the secrets to the Piddingtons' tricks.
 The book is based on a notebook by Hart's grandfather who observed their methods while working on the BBC broadcasts.

+In 2014, Radiolab produced an episode on The Piddingtons, and later asked Penn Jillette to comment.
+He discusses two of the tricks, one from the Stratrocruiser episode, and another from the Diving Bell.
+In the first, audience members write a short message or doodle on paper and place it into sealed numbered envelopes.
+Two are then selected from the audience members which Lesley correctly guesses.
+Jillette noted that the only reason to pick two envelopes initially was to disguise the fact that neither was ultimately used; Sydney switched the envelopes with ones containing pre-arranged messages.
+Had they selected only a single envelope, the audience member would have immediately noticed when Lesley announced a different answer, but with two selections, both audience members concluded they selected the other person's envelope.
+The second example is a classic example of a book test, a trick that goes back hundreds of years.
+In the book test, some sort of method is used so that the same passage is selected every time.
+In some variations, this is accomplished with trick books, in others, some sort of magician's force is used.
+The complex method of selecting the passage using mathematics suggests the latter method was used.
+Jillette notes that the whole show rests on a single misdirection; while the audience is trying to figure out the secret method that Sydney is using to talk to Lesley given the strange settings like being underwater, the real trick is that no communication is required and everything is pre-arranged.